Chewytry/Churnguard/README.md

 Churnguard aims to revolutionize how Banks in Singapore approaches customer retention and engagement by harnessing data science methodologies.
 Through our platform, Churnguard, the team of developers aimed to provide a user-friendly interface to access data-driven insights and recommendations, enabling proactive management of customer churn.

+Data for this project is synthetic but based off real world data, any resemblance to any real data is coincidental.

 ### Built With

 Built on a react frontend and flask serving as the backend framework, the application is easily deployed using Docker.